As the holiday season approaches we want to remind you of important holiday fire safety tips.

 Carbon Monoxide Alarms

 Carbon Monoxide alarms must be replaced every 7 years and are essential in every home.
-They protect you against carbon monoxide which is very dangerous deadly gas as it is invisible and odourless.
-This holiday season protect your family and guests.
+They protect you against carbon monoxide which is a very dangerous deadly gas as it is invisible and odorless.
+This holiday season protects your family and guests.

 If you are using extension cords due to your additional Christmas decor, please remember they are only to be used temporarily.
 If you are using one this holiday season, do not place cords under anything flammable i.e. rugs.